 We love the menu here and there are many choices that are delicious.
 There are some more adventurous choices like Escargot, but most items are definitely welcome to an American palate.

 What to Get: The French Onion Soup is piled high with melted cheese and is a must-get appetizer.
-The short ribs or the beef tenderloin are our two favorite entrees, but the Ratatouille also gets many compliments.
+The pork shank and the grilled strip loin are our two favorite current entrees, but the Ratatouille also gets many compliments.
 The French are known for their desserts, so don’t leave without a cream puff or creme brûlée.

 Is it Kid-Friendly?: Yes.
 It’s definitely kid-friendly, but they don’t have the biggest Kid’s Menu and there is nothing particularly attractive for them.